TLeonardUK/jiteval/README.md

 ├── resources/             General resources used for building and packaging - icons/readmes/etc.
 ├── projects/              Projects for different IDE's used for developing the project.
 ├── jiteval.h              The main header file containing the project.
+├── sample.c               Simple example of using the library with explanatory comments.
+├── benchmark.c            Simple benchmark script for JIT/No-JIT, main script used in IDE projects.
 ```

 # How can I help?
 Useful pull requests are happily accepted.

 The exception is minor PR's such as typo fixes as they are often done as drive-by PR's by people fluffing their github profiles.
 Open an issue for those.

+No AI generated pull requests are accepted.